 GARY DEVELOPMENT LANDFILLEPA ID# IND077005916

 The State of Indiana referred the site to EPA because response actions are required to maintain the landfill and there are insufficient funds from a settlement with the former operator to conduct maintenance.
 There is no responsible party currently maintaining the landfill.
-EPA received a letter of support from the State of Indiana for placing the Gary Development Landfill site on the National Priorities List.
+EPA received a letter of support from the state for placing the site on the NPL.

 Threats and Contaminants

 The landfill accepted materials including volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), asbestos, metals, and pesticides.
 A release of site contaminants, including metals, SVOCs, and pesticides, has been observed in a wetland adjacent to the southeastern portion of the landfill.
 Specifically, elevated levels of lead, chromium, zinc, acenaphthene, anthracene, benzo(a)anthracene, benzo(a)pyrene, benzo(b)fluoranthene, benzo(g,h,i)perylene, benzo(k)fluoranthene, chrysene, dibenzofuran, fluoranthene, fluorene, indeno(1,2,3-cd)pyrene, phenathrene, and pyrene were detected in the wetland.
 This wetland borders the Grand Calumet River, is designated as freshwater palustrine emergent wetland and is within habitats known to be used by several state endangered species including the Marsh Wren.